Juan de Salas (friar): Isleta

-In 1612 Juan de Salas came to New Mexico with Ordoñez.
+In 1612, Juan de Salas came to New Mexico with Ordoñez.

 He became a missionary at the San Agustín de la Isleta Mission in Isleta Pueblo, New Mexico, just south of the modern city of Albuquerque, New Mexico.

 Fray Salas erected the "convent" of Isleta, in late 1612, early 1613.

-In 1629 the mission was visited by Jumano Indians from a region further south and east of Albuquerque.
+In 1629, the mission was visited by Jumanos from a region further south and east of what is now Albuquerque.
 The visiting natives reported that they had been visited by a "Woman in Blue", and she had told them to ask for religious instruction.

 Some say the Jumanos were mainly interested in gaining protection from Apaches.

 At that time, the nun María de Ágreda was living in a convent in Ágreda, in Spain, and was known for falling into ecstatic trances.